dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 Datasets 1-5 & 7
 ----------------

-With that in place, an orthorhombic crystal model was determined and refined for all datasets, except dataset 6, with the following commands
+An orthorhombic crystal model was determined and refined for all datasets, except dataset 6, with the following commands:

 .. code-block:: bash